doug/tailbone/README.md

 - Do as little as possible server side, if it can be done on the client do it there.
 - Be as modular as possible so people can mix and match how they choose.
-- Only need to edit the app.yaml or at most a few json config files.
+- Only need to edit the app.yaml and appengine_config.py.
 - Should work out of the box how most people plan to use it.
+- Start with loose security, but be able to harden as you approach launch.
 - Be backend implementation agnostic, whether it is Go or Python or something else have a unified javascript interface.

 [Style Guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html)